 One downside with this toilet is that it doesn’t come with a toilet seat.
 You, therefore, have to purchase the seat separately.

 Another challenge you will encounter is the cleaning process.
 The toilet has its own specific cleaner.
-You can’t just clean it with any chemical.
+You can’t just clean it with any chemicals.
 This can sometimes be very inconvenient.

 - Easy to install

-- The toilet tank easily connected to the water supply
+- The toilet tank is easily connected to the water supply

 - Has great flushing power